MSW Admissions Overview & Requirements

 - 3.0 undergraduate GPA (on 4.0 point scale)

-- Satisfactory score on verbal and quantitative components of the Graduate Record Examination
+- Fiftieth percentile or higher on scaled verbal, quantitative and analytical writing components of the Graduate Record Examination (GRE)

 - Acceptance to UNCW Graduate School